 As the winter season begins to fade away, and temperatures start to warm up, check out our Lackawaxen River Ride on your bike.
 This is one of our innkeeper’s favorite scenic bike rides.
 Plus, with the Hawley Bike Share Program, you can grab bikes right from the Inn’s front porch and head out on a long and relaxing ride.
 While biking along the Lackawaxen River, you will see historic landmarks as well as the sights and sounds of a bustling spring.

 You’ve probably heard all about fly fishing but have you ever tried it?
 The cool waters make for ideal conditions for fly fishing in the spring.
 If you are looking for a knowledgeable guide for your fly fishing adventure, check out Ryan Munro with Float Drop Guide Service.
 Services are offered for multi-day, full and half days.

 Experience a Fall Day Along the Lackawaxen River

 Though the spring temperatures are ideal for fly fishing, the fall season is perfect for trout fishing.
 Once the water starts to turn cool again, the conditions become favorable for the perfect catch.
 Pack a picnic lunch and settle in for the day as you fish for wild rainbow trout and brown trout.
 Don’t forget.
 You must have a current Pennsylvania fishing license, signed and displayed while fishing.
 This activity is for persons 16 years of age and older.
-In Hawley, you can head over to Wallenpaupack Sports Shop on Welwood Avenue to get a license.
+In Hawley, you can head over to Wallenpaupack Sports Shop to get a license.
 They are open 7 days a week starting at 7 a.m.